God’s Covenant With Israel

 Consequently, Israel’s enemies conquered them.
 Their kings were taken into exile with the people (Jeremiah 9:15, 16; 16:13).
 And even when they returned from exile they again backslid greatly and their apostasy climaxed when they crucified the Son of God – the Savior of the world.

 Before His death, Jesus declared, “O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!
 See!
 Your house is left to you desolate” (Matthew 23:37,38).
 Thus, the Jewish probation ended and they were finally utterly destroyed as a nation by the Romans in 70 AD.

 When Israel, as a nation, didn’t choose to live up to her high privileges and to carry on her responsibilities, this special position was taken from her and given to the spiritual family of God on earth, the Christian church, which Paul speaks of as “the Israel of God” (Galatians 6:16).

-And God’s covenant was transferred to the NT believers who became spiritual Israel and heirs of God’s promises (Romans 8:17; Galatians 4:6, 7).
+God’s covenant was transferred to the NT believers who became spiritual Israel and heirs of God’s promises (Romans 8:17; Galatians 4:6, 7).
 The “kingdom of God” was taken from the Jews and was “given to a nation bringing forth the fruits thereof” (Matthew 21:43).
-However, as individuals they may be saved by accepting Christ (Romans 11:23, 24).
+However, as individuals, the Jews may be saved by accepting Christ (Romans 11:23, 24).

 In His service,